 Ideally, a cohabitation agreement is established prior to a couple living together, but if the partners are just testing the waters it may be best to wait to see if you are compatible.

 When it is determined that the relationship may be a long-term one, a cohabitation agreement can help establish expectations and ensure that both partners are happy and protected if things later don’t work out.
 While it may not be very romantic to suggest you and your partner create a cohabitation agreement, it may help provide assurance that you are both on the same page.

 The best time to establish one is when you trust and love each other to avoid problems in the future.

 Contact Us for Help Drafting Your California Cohabitation Agreement

-Johnson Attorneys Group is an Orange County Family Law firm with significant experience in these types of legal contracts.
+Johnson Attorneys Group is a Los Angeles County and Orange County family law firm with significant experience in these types of legal contracts.
 We can help draft your California cohabitation agreement and ensure that it gives you and your partner the assurance you need.
 We also help with a number of other family law issues including postnuptial and prenuptial agreements, and more.
 Call (949) 942-8784 to request a private consultation with a cohabitation agreement lawyer today.